nicro296/sv-deck-categorize-approach/README.md

 #### Feel for threshold values
-The above classification method is used by JCG (threshold = 0.80) The image is
+Write a rough description of the feel of the above classification method used in JCG (threshold = 0.80).

 1. Deck types with a solid list are well classified without any modification.
 2. The top decks in the tournament (decks that won the preliminary finals) are classified as 26-32/32.